Marketing Plans Matter

 1. Be clear in your objectives

-A marketing plan is not created in isolation and should reflect your overall business aims as outlined in your business plan.
+Firstly, a marketing plan is not created in isolation and should reflect your overall business aims as outlined in your business plan.
 Before you dedicate time and resource to areas such as market research or acquisition costs, consider what it is you want to achieve.
 Do you want to increase brand awareness?
 Generate a set amount of revenue or reduce churn by a certain percentage?

 Whatever goals you select, they should be SMART (specific, measurable, achievable, relevant and timely) as they will form a reference point from which to measure the success of your marketing efforts.

-Any good marketing plan should consider both the micro and macro environment in which your business operates.
+Secondly, any good marketing plan should consider both the micro and macro environment in which your business operates.
 Conduct SWOT analysis to determine internal strengths and weaknesses as well as external opportunities and threats.
 Include competitor analysis in your research and take your insights further through PESTLE research to understand how political, economic, social, technological, legal and environmental factors can affect your success and the viability of your product or service.

 3. Know how you are distinct: USP